IH (International Harvester) Logo

 1. McCormick Harvesting Machine Company, which produced the Reaper harvester.

-2. Deering Harvester Company, which developed the first version of the tractor.
+2. Deering Harvester Company developed the first version of the tractor.

 3. Three small partners who produced tools, equipment, and mowers.

-Directly on the glyphs of the letters is an inscription with the company’s full name.
-The word International is placed in the foreground, reporting on the large-scale claims of the manufacturer.
+Directly on the letters’ glyphs is an inscription with the company’s full name.
+The word “International” is placed in the foreground, highlighting the manufacturer’s large-scale claims.

 1938 – 1985